 The Water Plants Division of the Utilities Department has the overall responsibility of treating and supplying potable water for residential, industrial, and commercial use.
 Sufficient water must also be available for firefighting.
 The Water Plants operation team consists of 15 members; a superintendent, an assistant superintendent, a facilities manager, 7 operators, a lab technician, and 4 laborers.
-The team pumps water from the ground, using 20 deep wells, to 5 major water plants for processing before it is pumped to the distribution system and eight 500,000 gallons elevated water tanks for consumption.
+The team pumps water from the ground, using 23 deep wells, to 6 major water plants for processing before it is pumped to the distribution system and eight 500,000-gallon elevated water tanks for consumption.

-The department pumped, treated, and distributed 4,213,674,000 gallons of potable water during 2013.
-The average daily consumption was 11,544,312 gallons and the highest amount of 16,455,000 gallons was consumed on July 15, 2014.
-The staff of the Water Plants operated and ensured maintenance of the major plants for the City’s water system and all of the numerous associated wells and elevated tanks, meeting federal and state water quality standards throughout the year.
+The department pumps, treats, and distributes more than 5 billion gallons of potable water each year with an average daily consumption of 12 million gallons.
+Water Plant staff operated and ensured maintenance of the major plants for the City’s water system and all of the numerous associated wells and elevated tanks, meeting federal and state water quality standards throughout the year.

 Water Plant Statistics